THE PLATFORM

 What is a cozy mystery?

-These books are typically set in a small, idyllic place—small town, cozy cottage, quiet seaside resort… The comfortable atmosphere provides the “cozy” feeling of the story, and placing it in a small setting makes sleuthing much easier for our protagonist.
-It’s an “everyone knows everyone” type of place, which enables the character to investigate the crime.
+Cozy mystery books are typically set in a small, idyllic place—small town, cozy cottage, quiet seaside resort… The comfortable atmosphere provides the “cozy” feeling of the story, and placing it in a small setting makes sleuthing much easier for our protagonist.
+The main character is usually a bright, observant person with many positive character traits.

 Cozy mysteries by nature are not violent or gruesome.
-No blood, no torture, no grieving over murder victims.
-Violent crimes will happen off-screen, to characters we do not know, care about, and are usually hard to relate to (a type of villain, often).
+No blood, no torture, no grieving over murder victims here.
+Violent crimes will happen off-screen, to characters we do not know.
+The story will focus more on character development and relationships than it will on high action or exciting scenes, as you’ll often find in other subgenres of mystery books.

 Examples of cozy mysteries